Side effects of chemotherapy

 Read more about cancer, infection and sepsis.(external link)

 Red blood cells are produced by the bone marrow and carry oxygen around the body.
-Chemotherapy may reduce the amount of red cells produced, making you feel tired, low in energy, dizzy, light-headed, and breathless.
+Chemotherapy may reduce the number of red cells produced, making you feel tired, low in energy, dizzy, light-headed, and breathless.

 What can you do?